mirzawaqasahmed/f5-big-iq-lab/docs/class1/module3/lab2.rst

 Check on BIG-IQ the application has been correclty deleted.

-.. note :: If you have time, you can try to deploy another application type (e.g. WAG, HTTPS, TCP)
+.. note :: If you have time, you can try to deploy another application type using other Ansible modules (e.g. bigiq_application_fasthttp, bigiq_application_fastl4_tcp, bigiq_application_https_offload, bigiq_application_https_waf)